laminas/laminas-di/docs/book/codegen.md

 ]);
 ```

-You can also utilize `Zend\Code\Scanner` to scan your code for classes:
+You can also utilize `Laminas\Code\Scanner` to scan your code for classes:

 ```php
 $scanner = new DirectoryScanner(__DIR__);